tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

 - Your Azure Managed Identity
 - The URL Path and HTTP Verb that you're calling

-For how to create Azure Managed Identity, see - [Use managed identities in Communication Services](https://docs.microsoft.com/azure/communication-services/quickstarts/managed-identity).
+For how to create Azure Managed Identity, see - [Create an Azure Active Directory managed identity application from the Azure CLI](https://docs.microsoft.com/azure/communication-services/quickstarts/managed-identity-from-cli.md).

 Once you have Azure Managed Identity created, you can use one of its secrets for authentication to access Communication Services for creating user, issuing user access token, or manage phone numbers.